Layr-Labs/hello-world-avs/README.md

 ## Quick Start

 ### Dependencies

 1. [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 2. [Foundry](https://getfoundry.sh/)
 3. [Docker](https://www.docker.com/get-started/)

+Following NodeJS packages:
+1. tcs
+1. ethers

 ### Steps

 1. Make sure Docker is running
 2. Run `make start-chain-with-contracts-deployed`

-    2.1 This will build the contracts, start an Anvil chain, deploy the contracts to it, and leaves the chain running in the current terminal
+    * This will build the contracts, start an Anvil chain, deploy the contracts to it, and leaves the chain running in the current terminal
 3. Open new terminal tab and run `make start-operator`

-    3.1 This will compile the AVS software and start monitering new tasks
+    * This will compile the AVS software and start monitering new tasks
 4. Open new terminal tab and run `make spam-tasks` (Optional)

-    4.1 This will spam the AVS with random names every 15 seconds
+    * This will spam the AVS with random names every 15 seconds

 ## Extensions